roybailey/notes/AWS.md

 ### S3 Billing

 * Storage use

--   Number of requests to objects
+* Number of requests to objects

--   Storage management pricing (tiers)
+* Storage management pricing (tiers)

--   Data Transfer Pricing
+* Data Transfer Pricing

--   Transfer Acceleration = Caching in Edge Locations using CloudFront
+* Transfer Acceleration = Caching in Edge Locations using CloudFront

--   Cross Region Replication Pricing = replication from one region to another
+* Cross Region Replication Pricing = replication from one region to another

+### S3 Bucket/Object

--   Make Public at Bucket or File level (File only if Bucket level is set)
+* `Make Public` at Bucket or File level (File only if Bucket level is set)

--   By default all Buckets are Private
+* By default all Buckets are Private

--   Bucket Policies = Bucket level access control
+* Bucket Policies = Bucket level access control

--   Access Control = File level access control
+* Access Control = File level access control

--   Create access logs
+* Create access logs for auditing Bucket/Object access

 S3 - Encryption